melissa-perez/codepath-android-prework/README.md

 ## HelloWorld

 ### App Description
-`TODO://` HelloWorld is an Android app that allows users to change text and colors of the app screen.
+HelloWorld is an Android app that allows users to change text and colors of the app screen.
+Users can also enter custom text and display it to the screen.
+The colors are currently determined by the program.

 ### App Walk-though
 `TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
 Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif)